h3rald/h3/docs/md/api.md

 ### h3.route

-An object containing the current route.
+An read-only property containing current route (Route object).
 A Route object has the following properties:

 * **path** &mdash; The current path (fragment without #) without query string parameters, e.g. `/posts/134`
 * **def** &mdash; The matching route definition, e.g. `/posts/:id`
 * **query** &mdash; The query string, if present, e.g. `?comments=yes`
-* **part**` &mdash; An object containing the values of the parts defined in the route, e.g. `{id: "134"}`
+* **part** &mdash; An object containing the values of the parts defined in the route, e.g. `{id: "134"}`
 * **params** &mdash; An object containing the query string parameters, e.g. `{comments: "yet"}`

 ### h3.state

-An object containing the current application state.
-Do not modify this directly, use subscriptions in modules to modify it.
+A read-only property containing the current application state.
+The state is a plain object, but its properties should only be modified using message subscription handlers.